Cost of Owning a Condo in Phuket: Full Annual Breakdown 2026

 Important: CAM increases annually at roughly 3-5% per year as electricity and labor costs rise.
 Don’t lock in today’s number as a fixed cost in long-range projections.

-Management Fees: Short-Term vs. Long-Term Rental
+What Should You Know About Management Fees: Short-Term vs. Long-Term Rental?

 Who bears OTA commission: Usually 3-15% platform commission is deducted from gross booking value before the management company applies its percentage.
 Clarify whether the management fee is applied to gross booking value (before OTA commission) or net (after).
 This makes a significant difference.